Working with Templates

 - Brief description

-- Options menu (for custom templates)
+- Options menu for organization templates

 Starting from a Template